airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.03.strict.md

 Program](#outline-of-an-assembly-language-program) we will describe how it works.

+        .code32            # Generate 32-bit code.

+        # PURPOSE:    Simple program that exits and returns
+        #             a status code back to the Linux
+        #             kernel.
+        #
+        # INPUT:      None.
+        #
+        # OUTPUT:     Returns a status code.
+This can be
+        #             viewed by typing `echo $?` after
+        #             running the program.
+        #
+        # VARIABLES:
+        #             %eax holds the system call number.
+        #             %ebx holds the return status .
+        #
+        .section .data

+        .section .text
+            .globl _start

+    _start:
+        movl $1, %eax      # This is the Linux kernel
+                           # command number (system call)
+                           # for exiting a program.

+        movl $0, %ebx      # This is the status number we
+                           # will return to the operating
+                           # system.
+Change this around and
+                           # it will return different
+                           # things to `echo $?`.

+        int $0x80          # This wakes up the kernel to
+                           # run the exit command.

 What you have typed in is called the *source code*.
 Source code is the human-readable form of a program.
 In order to transform it into a program that a computer can run, we need to *assemble* and *link* it.